-This Agreement, and any rights and licenses granted hereunder, may not be transferred or assigned by a Party without prior written consent of the respective Party, except that Requester may assign its rights this Agreement, without the other Parties’ consent, to an affiliate or to a successor or acquirer, as the case may be, in connection with a merger, acquisition, or the sale of all or substantially all of Requester’s assets.
+This Agreement, and any rights and licenses granted hereunder, may not be transferred or assigned by a Party without prior written consent of the respective Party, except that Requester may assign its rights under this Agreement, without the other Party’s consent, to an Affiliate or to a successor or acquirer, as the case may be, in connection with a merger, acquisition, or the sale of all or substantially all of Requester’s assets.
 Any attempted transfer or assignment in violation hereof shall be null and void.
 The Parties acknowledge and agree that the Requester is hereby an express intended third-party beneficiary to the terms and conditions of this Agreement, with full rights to enforce the terms herein.

 Service Provider is an independent contractor.
 Nothing contained in this Agreement creates a partnership, joint venture, employer/employee, principal-and-agent, or any similar relationship between the Service Provider and Science Exchange or Requester.
 Service Provider has no authority to, and shall not, act as agent for or on behalf of Science Exchange or Requester or represent or bind it in any manner.
 Service Provider will not be entitled to any of the benefits afforded to Science Exchange or Requester employees.